slyt3/Acontext/README.md

                   Skills guide agent
 ```

-Agent experience will be stored in a structured workspace, with folders, pages and blocks:
+Agent experience will be stored in a structured `Space`, with folders, pages and blocks.
+For example:

 ```txt
 /